visualeditorNL/Getting-and-Cleaning-Data-Course-Project/Codebook.md

 After running the script you'll find a data folder in your working directory with two data files:<p>
 ###1.
 Data_Step4.txt<br>
 The set consists of 89 variables of 10299 observations.
+Variables:
+1. subject_ID - 1 to 30, ID number for every paticipant of the experiment
+2. activity - Activity during observation, i.e.: WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING
+3. group - Where the participants in the test or train group, i.e.: Test or Train
+4. to 89.
+Means and Standarddeviations of the measurements during the observations

 ###2. tidyData_step5.txt